 It is not safe to drink tap water in Guadalajara or anywhere in Mexico for that matter.
 Tap water in Mexico is generally purified at the source, but unfortunately, it often gets contaminated en route to the tap.

 There is no real way of knowing if and how badly contaminated the water is unless you drink it and see – which you definitely don’t want to risk doing!
-Most hotels and Airbnbs provide complimentary bottled water during your stay.
+Most hotels and Airbnb provide complimentary bottled water during your stay.

 You can also buy large bottles from supermarkets, pharmacies, and local convenience stores such as Oxxo and 7/11 for just a few pesos.
 Consider purchasing a reusable water bottle such as a lifestraw to minimize your plastic waste.